letsdeepchat/letsdeepchat/README.md

 ## My Favourite Quote

- **"The real skill is: knowing what to ask, how to fix, and how to apply."**
+> **"The real skill is: knowing what to ask, how to fix, and how to apply."** - Modi Ji 🤪😂